The Carolina Asthma & Allergy Center Pollen and Mold Counter will return February 15, 2022.

 In addition to board certification, education, and experience check out these other important factors too.

 The Carolina Asthma and Allergy Center has been serving patients in the Charlotte area since 1952.
-We have ten office locations so we are certain there is an office near you.
-We accept many insurances and all 13 of our doctors have experience and are board certified allergists.
-Call for an appointment today at 704-980-8855 or use our online contact form.
+We have 12 office locations so we are certain there is an office near you.
+We accept many insurances and all of our doctors have experience and are board certified allergists.
+Use our online contact form to contact us today.